Back to blog

 With Voiset, you can:

-• Create new tasks using AI, reducing manual work.
+• Create new tasks using AI or voice input, reducing manual work.

-• Automatically assign tasks based on team workload, improving efficiency.
+• Automatically assign work based on current team workload..

 • Set milestones and track progress during the project.